Nolan1324/cryptopals-solves/sets/2/11/README.md

 ### Implementing the oracle

-This is the first challenge that asks us to implemenet the "application" that we will be attacking.
-To do this, I created a struct in the `main` package (usually called `Application`) to encapsult the hidden application data (in this case, the application key and the encryption mode).
+This is the first challenge that asks us to implement the "application" that we will be attacking.
+To do this, I created a struct in the `main` package (usually called `Application`) to encapsulate the hidden application data (in this case, the application key and the encryption mode).
 The application can be created with a function like `makeApplication`.

 ### Detecting the cipher mode